ianb821/IBActionSheet/README.md

 #Included
 I have included a super simple sample project that will show you how it works.
 Please let me know if you have any questions or suggestions!

+#Requirements
+I have only tested it on the iPhone on iOS 7, I will hopefully have iPad support and check support for other versions of iOS shortly.
+IBActionSheet uses ARC.